Equal Visibility Everywhere: Historic Markers

 Equal Visibility Everywhere, the Miami-Dade County Commission for Women and the Kampong of the National Tropical Botanical Garden obtained permission and produced the historical marker honoring Dr. Eleanor Galt Simmons, Miami's first female physician.

-Long has been successful in getting the State of Florida to approve markers for aviator Amelia Earhart, Seminole Chief Betty Mae Tiger Jumper, historic preservationist Barbara Baer Capitman, and Pulitzer Prize winner Marjorie Kinnan Rawlings.
+Long has been successful in getting the State of Florida to approve markers for aviator Amelia Earhart, Seminole Chief Betty Mae Tiger Jumper, historic preservationist Barbara Baer Capitman, Miami Founder Julia Tuttle, and Marathon Swimmer Diana Nyad.
 She cooperated with other groups to help erect markers of other noted Floridians including Impresaria Judy Drucker and Preservationist Marjory Stoneman Douglas.

-Barbara Baer Capitman Memorial in Lummus Park, Miami Beach, FL.

 Before 2007, only three of the 650 Official Scenic Markers in New Mexico mentioned women.
 In response, the New Mexico State Legislature passed the Historic Women Marker Initiative of 2007.
-Ten markers honoring women have been added to the state's collection since 2010 and an additional 25 are expected to bring the total of historic markers to 100.
+One hundred markers honoring women have been added to the state's collection since 2010 and to bring the total of historic markers to 103.